Location: Harbin Polarland

 Both bears have been observed pacing and circling repetitively, stereotypical behaviours symptomatic of psychological distress.

-- It also seems hat the bears have no regular access to an off-exhibit area and are constantly on display and in each other’s company.
+- The bears have no regular access to an off-exhibit area and are constantly on display and in each other’s company.
+They appear to be kept permanently indoors.

 - Overall this facility is completely unsuited to the holding of captive polar bears.

-We have no information on the feeding, exercise, medical and enrichment regimes at Harbin Polarland.
+We have no information on the feeding, exercise and medical regimes at Harbin Polarland.